Spinal stenosis fundamentals

-The most common symptom of spinal stenosis is lower back pain when standing or walking.
+The most common symptom of spinal stenosis is pain, numbness and/or tingling in legs that is pronounced when standing or walking.
 Leg pain and numbness may inhibit walking and the spine may lose the lumbar curve and appear flat.
 Because we tend to bend over slightly when we walk up hill, symptoms may be less going uphill and worse going down.
 Relief is typically found when you bend forward or sit.
 When spinal stenosis becomes severe, symptoms may become constant and permanent nerve injury may result.

 Spinal stenosis typically occurs among older adults, and arthritis and injuries can also cause the spinal cord to narrow.

 - Taking non-steroidal anti-inflammatory drugs (NSAIDs) for relief.